ijulele/pinguindocs/docs/source/ftpserver.rst

       nano /etc/vsftpd.conf
 .. image:: /images/vsftpd.png

-Find these parameters and set them like this
+- Find these parameters and set them to :
 ::

       anonymous_enable=NO